Oral Cancer Screenings: Early Detection Saves Lives

 One of the reasons oral cancer is so deadly is that it often goes undetected until it has advanced.
 Therefore, it’s important to know the signs and symptoms of oral cancer and seek medical attention if you experience any of them.
 Common signs and symptoms of oral cancer include:

 You can also perform a self-examination to check for signs of oral cancer.
 Use a bright light and a mirror to check the inside of your mouth, tongue, and throat.
 Look for any abnormal growths, bumps, or sores.
 You should also feel your neck and throat for any lumps or tenderness.
-If you believe you have signs of oral cancer, you should schedule a screening at our office for an accurate diagnosis.
+If you believe you have signs of oral cancer, you should schedule a screening at one of our dental offices in Delaware for an accurate diagnosis.

 Types of Oral Cancer Screenings